Senate Rejects Objection to Arizona Electoral Votes 6-93

 The Senate overwhelmingly rejected an objection to Arizona’s electoral votes with a final vote of 6-93.

 Those who voted to object to the state’s electoral votes included Sens.
-Ted Cruz (R-TX), Josh Hawley (R-MO), John Kennedy (R-LA), Cindy Hyde-Smith (R-MS). and Sen. Roger Marshall (R-KA).
+Ted Cruz (R-TX), Josh Hawley (R-MO), John Kennedy (R-LA), Cindy Hyde-Smith (R-MS). and Sen. Roger Marshall (R-KS).

 The objection proceedings that began earlier today were disrupted after President Donald Trump’s supporters overwhelmed Capitol Police to protest the election, storming the Capitol Hill building.